Planning the Ceremony and Choosing Funeral Home Services

 Preparation of the Body

 Although it is not required by law, most funeral homes require embalming if an open casket will be available for public viewing.
+Exceptions are usually made if religion forbids embalming.
 If you do not want embalming, you usually can choose an arrangement that does not require you to pay for it, such as a closed-casket funeral, direct cremation, or immediate burial.

 Embalming and an open casket open the door to all sorts of additional funeral expenses.
 In our survey of funeral homes, the average cost for preparing the body—including embalming, cosmetology, and dressing—was about $1,200.